patricktantalo/CSE-102-Project-Resources/README.md

 ### Notes
-Make Check excutable by typing at the command prompt:
+Check is a Linux binary executable file.
+Make it excutable by typing at the command prompt:

 ```sh
 chmod 700 Check